 We have implemented a multi-layered security model to protect our customers.
 The first layer is the physical security of our servers, and that's why we never rent virtual or dedicated servers.

 Besides all of the security benefits of colocating equipment instead of renting dedicated or virtual servers, colocation also enables us to use hardware with specialized benefits for OpenVPN.

 That's why we have deployed the following hardware to New York:

-The picture is our actual VPN server in the rack cabinet.
-It's the one without any hard drives.
+The picture is of our VPN servers in the rack cabinet.
+They all operate without hard drives.

-We're currently renting 1 height unit in Equinix's data center on 275 Hartz Way.
-As of now, we have a 1 Gbit/s uplink to M247's network.
+We're currently renting 2 height units in Equinix's data center on 275 Hartz Way.
+As of now, we have a 2 Gbit/s uplink to M247's network.
 The current transit and peering capabilities are Cogent, NTT, DE-CIX New York, Telia, Telecom Italia, Tata & Level3.

 If you're running Plex, a mail server, website or another type of service that require multiple ports to be opened, we also offer public IPv4 addresses as an add-on.